Brit Awards 2014

 For the first time ever, a backstage livestream was broadcast on the internet, via YouTube.
-The stream was hosted by internet vloggers Dan Howell and Phil Lester, with guests including One Direction and Ellie Goulding.
+The stream was hosted by internet vloggers Daniel Howell and Phil Lester, with guests including One Direction and Ellie Goulding.
 67-year-old David Bowie became the oldest winner to date of the British Male Solo Artist award.

 A new glossy black finish design statue designed by fashion designer Philip Treacy was presented for the first time.

 Statuette design

 The statuette for the 2014 BRIT Awards was designed by Irish milliner Philip Treacy.
 Taking the form of Britannia (the national personification of Britain), the trophy has been redesigned by various artists since the BRIT Awards revamp in 2011.
 Treacy stated that music has always been his inspiration, with the 2014 trophy being inspired by "a uniquely British genre of music, Punk."
 It was unveiled on 28 November 2013.
 The statuette has a glossy black finish, with a black and white circular hat that represents a mohawk, which sits atop the helmet at the apex of the trophy.